Philosophy of Friedrich Nietzsche: Race, class and eugenics

 Nietzsche often made racist, classist remarks and used racialist explanations of cultural and political phenomena.
-Some of his later admirers often tried to reinterpret, downplay or ignore this part of his thought, but because of preponderance of explicit comments in Nietzsche's work, such approach remains controversial.
+Some of his later admirers often tried to reinterpret, downplay or ignore this part of his thought, but because of preponderance of explicit comments in Nietzsche's work, such approaches remain controversial.
 There are also controversies about some newer translations of Nietzsche which seem to be misleadingly euphemistic when dealing with more loaded terms that Nietzsche used.
 Nietzsche used the term race in two different meanings, for ethnic groups and social classes.

 He believed that race and class are identical in the sense that nations are composed of different races and that upper classes are usually of superior nature to the lower.
 He was fascinated by the restrictive caste system of India and Laws of Manu which he saw as promoting eugenics.
-Such ideas about aristocracy and race were especially popularized in 19th century by Arthur de Gobineau.
+Such ideas about aristocracy and race were especially popularized in the 19th century by Arthur de Gobineau.
 It is unclear whether Nietzsche was directly influenced by Gobineau but he was probably aware of his work because of numerous similarities and because Richard Wagner was an admirer who wrote an introductory essay on his work.
 Excerpts from Gobineau were frequently published in the Wagnerian journal Bayreuther Blätter which Nietzsche read.

-Despite his opposition to Darwinism, he was very interested in the works of Francis Galton, although he had only partial knowledge of his works since they were not translated.
+Despite his oppositions to Darwinism, he was very interested in the works of Francis Galton, although he had only partial knowledge of his works since they were not translated.
 Like Nietzsche, Galton also praised ancient Greeks claiming that their customs, partially unconsciously, promoted eugenic outcomes and population control.
 Nietzsche admired the Megaran poet Theognis who rallied against marriages between the aristocracy and common people.
 He proposed numerous eugenic policies such as medical examinations before marriage, discouragement of celibacy among successful and healthy individuals, tax breaks, and also castration of criminals and mentally ill.
-Along with his opposition to Darwinism, he also disagreed with Social Darwinism, especially Herbert Spencer’s ideas of progress, but Nietzsche’s views on welfare policies, social conflict and inequality are not much different from the ones usually held by Social Darwinists.
+Along with his opposition to Darwinism, he also disagreed with Social Darwinism, especially Herbert Spencer's ideas of progress, but Nietzsche's views on welfare policies, social conflict and inequality are not much different from the ones usually held by Social Darwinists.
 He didn't share the evolutionary optimism of the Darwinists, believing that current trends in European society point to degeneration of the species rather than to survival of the fittest.
 Some of his views were influenced by the works of Charles Féré and Théodule-Armand Ribot.